Answers to Frequently Asked Questions

 Information on current funds within the Foundation and their specified programs, is available on the funds page.

-I made a donation in memory of a friend, what happens to that donation?
+9. I made a donation in memory of a friend / family member, what happens to that donation?

-A donation made in memory of someone goes into the Memorial Fund.
-Family members are notified of all donations made in a loved one’s name.
+A donation made in memory or in honor of someone goes into the Memorial Fund.
+Family members are notified of all donations made in a loved one's name.

 Family members are encouraged to contact a member of the Foundation Board to communicate any wishes they might have for the use of memorial monies made in their loved one’s name.
 When a family member makes a specific request, the Board makes every effort to honor that request.
 If the family has no specific recommendations for memorial monies, the Board makes decisions on appropriate projects to support with memorial monies.

-The quarterly report, included in our quarterly newsletter, includes a list of “projects funded/pending”.
-In addition, the annual report contains a list of all projects funded since the beginning of the Foundation.
+The quarterly report, included in our quarterly newsletter, includes a list of "projects approved" during the calendar year of the report.
+The Foundation's annual report to the congegration includes a list of all projects for the year.
+The Foundation has a list of projects supported since 1994.

 Return to top